woronowiczg/redoc_payu_test/openapi/info-description.md

 # Overview

-With PayU, you will quickly activate payments on your website or mobile device.
+This reference is designed to assist you in effectively utilizing the PayU REST API to enhance your online payment capabilities.
+Whether you're running an e-commerce store or developing applications that require secure and seamless payment processing, our API offers a range of features to meet your needs.

-We provide a full set of endpoints which allow you to create, capture, cancel and retrieve orders, perform payouts or download reports.
+Our API offers a comprehensive set of endpoints to empower you with full control over your payment processes.
+With these endpoints, you can seamlessly create, capture, cancel, and retrieve orders, conduct payouts, and access essential reports.

-The following reference is intended for merchants and developers to facilitate the use of the PayU API.
+For more details on the integration, please refer to the official <b><a href="/docs/">PayU documentation</a></b>.
+It provides comprehensive explanations, code samples, and best practices for seamless integration of the PayU API into your applications.

 ## Testing

-### Production environment
+### Production Environment

 For a basic integration, including only a redirection to PayU hosted payment page, it is perfectly enough to use the public test point of sale.
 However, if you would like to test a full set of endpoints, including e.g. refunds, consider registering for a sandbox account.

-**Public test POS (point of sale)**
+**Public Test POS (point of sale)**

 | Key name                       |                            Value |
 | ------------------------------ | -------------------------------: |